 P.O.
 Drawer 928 300 Industrial Park Blvd.
-Nashville, GA 31639 operating experience before "assuming command" of the boat.
+Nashville, GA 31639 Phone: 229-686-7481 Fax: 229-686-3660 comfort and safety please ensure that you obtain handling and operating experience before "assuming command" of the boat.
 Your dealer or national sailing federation or yacht club will be pleased to advise you of local sea schools or competent instructors.